BIG HEAD

 Find six food-grade 20-litre plastic drums.

-Cut off the tops (using a chainsaw is the
+Cut off the tops (using a chain saw is the

 easiest), make a frame for them and attach